techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 For more information about how users can integrate AI-generated notes into their Teams chats, see [Keep track of chats with AI notes in Microsoft Teams](https://support.microsoft.com/office/keep-track-of-chats-with-AI-notes-in-Microsoft-Teams-0b7efbd0-fd3e-48e7-9a4b-4ea22cdc12c0).

-For more information about how users can integrate AI-generated notes into their Teams meetings, see [Automate notetaking in Microsoft Teams meetings](https://support.microsoft.com/office/automate-notetaking-in-Microsoft-Teams-meetings-37657f91-39b5-40eb-9421-45141e3ce9f6).
+For more information about how users can integrate AI-generated notes into their Teams meetings, see [Automate note-taking in Microsoft Teams meetings](https://support.microsoft.com/office/automate-notetaking-in-Microsoft-Teams-meetings-37657f91-39b5-40eb-9421-45141e3ce9f6).

 ## Security, Compliance, and Privacy